OICR/PGMLab/README.md

 #Running tool

-There are three steps to compiling this tool:
+Three steps to compiling this tool:

 1. Install external libraries and generateHash
 2. Generate hash for particular network with the  generateHash tool